rubatopy/rubato/docs/source/tutorials/platformer/step3.rst

     # Tracks the number of jumps the player has left
     jumps = 2

-The ``handle_keydown`` function does a lot so let's break it down line by line.
+Let's break this down.

 First, we use the ``global`` keyword to declare that we are changing the global jumps variable.
-This variable will be used later when dealing with ground.
+This variable will be used later when dealing with ground contact.
 Next, we check if the keydown event's key is "w" and if you still have jumps remaining.
-If so, we set your upwards velocity to 800 (remember that negative y values are up on the screen).
-Next depending on how many jumps you have we set a different jump animation.
-The first is a regular jump and the second is a summersault.
-Finally, we decrement the number of jumps you have left.
+If so, we set your upwards velocity to 800 (remember that negative y values represent up on the screen).
+We also want to vary the jump animation on your last jump.
+The first is a regular jump and the second is a somersault.
+Finally, we decrement the number of jumps you have left, so you can't jump infinitely.

-The :code:`rb.Radio.listen("KEYDOWN", handle_keydown)` line is where we tell rubato to listen for a keydown event and run the ``handle_keydown`` function when an event is broadcast.
+The :code:`rb.Radio.listen("KEYDOWN", handle_keydown)` line is where we tell rubato to listen for a keydown event and run the ``handle_keydown`` function whenever that event is broadcast.
+Note that you can also replace ``"KEYDOWN"`` with ``rb.Events.KEYDOWN`` and get the same functionality.
+:func:`Events <rubato.utils.radio.Events>` have all other rubato-triggered events that you can listen for.

-At this point you should be able to move your character around and jump twice before falling to your doom.
-In the next step we will add a level for you to run around in.
+Running the script at this point should show a falling dinosaur, and let you dump twice and move a little left and right before falling to your doom.
+In the next step, we'll be building the level for the player to explore.

-.. dropdown:: Here is all the code we have done at this point:
+.. dropdown:: Here's the full source code if you've been following along:

     .. code-block:: python